1998 British Touring Car Championship: Season summary

 Menu and Renault’s title defence would not be a happy one.
 The champion would only win three races all year, and combined with a string of retirements restricted him to only fourth in the standings.
 The Swiss driver would depart the team at the end of the season.
 Plato would have a steady season, taking a single victory and finishing directly behind his teammate in the standings.

 Menu’s struggles would open the door for Volvo’s Rickard Rydell.
 A combination of speed and the best consistency of any driver would allow the Swede to claim the drivers title.
 TWR Volvo would miss out on both the teams and manufacturers championships however, partly due to the lacklustre performances of Morbidelli.
 The Italian was unable to match his teammate’s pace, in what would turn out to be his only season in Britain.

 Nissan would have a breakthrough season.
 David Leslie would pick up two victories, including the first for the car at Silverstone in April.
 But the star of the season would be Anthony Reid, picking up eleven pole positions and seven victories, the most of any driver, and allowing Nissan to claim both the manufacturers and teams championships ahead of Volvo and Renault.

 Honda’s year would be one of mixed fortunes.
-James Thompson would have a strong season, winning multiple races for the first time and finishing third in the standings, but teammate Peter Kox was hampered by a string of bad luck and would endure a tough first season in Britain.
+James Thompson would have a strong season, winning multiple races for the first time and finishing third in the standings, but teammate Peter Kox endured a tough first season in Britain due to many mechanical failures.